 Symptoms usually begin as tingling, weakness and numbness in your feet and legs at first.
 This sensation can spread to your entire body in hours, days or weeks.
 Some people cannot use certain muscles at all, and some may become paralyzed.
 However, most patients that become paralyzed will be able to walk six months later.

 Some people experience long-term symptoms such as fatigue, numbness and weakness.

 While most people recover, GBS can be serious.
 In severe cases, people can have difficulty breathing and may need to be placed on a machine to help them breathe.
 And about 4 to 7 percent of people with GBS die.

 Some therapies can help alleviate GBS symptoms and shorten recovery time.
 “The two mainstays of treatment are plasma exchange and immunoglobulin therapy (IVIG),” Dr. Brown said.

-Plasma exchange removes the harmful antibodies your body has created and returns healthy plasma back to you.
+Plasma exchange removes the harmful antibodies your body has created from the liquid part of the blood (plasma) and returns healthy plasma back to you.
 The exchange can help make GBS less severe and shorten its duration.

 Immunoglobulin therapy can help prevent the harmful antibodies from attacking your body.